great-expectations/great_expectations/docs/terms/expectation.md

 ### Features and promises

 Great Expectations is a framework for defining Expectations and running them against your data.
 Like assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.
-For example, you could define an Expectation that a column contain no null values, and Great Expectations would run that Expectation against your data, and report if a null value was found.
+For example, you could define an Expectation that a column contains no null values, and Great Expectations would run that Expectation against your data, and report if a null value was found.

 Expectations *enhance communication* about your data and *improve quality* for data applications.
 Using Expectations helps reduce trips to domain experts and avoids leaving insights about data on the "cutting room floor."